-Leander ISD Aidan Cox, 9th grader, Cedar Park High School, 3rd year member Project: A Night at the Theater: Murder Mystery Improv Show - Aidan and thirteen of his theatre arts friends created a two-hour murder mystery improv show using Zoom technology.
+Leander ISD Aidan Cox, 9th grader, Cedar Park High School, 3rd year member Project: A Night at the Theater: Murder Mystery Improv Show - Aidan and thirteen of his theatre arts friends created a two hour murder mystery improv show using Zoom technology.
 In a year where on-stage performances are limited and many professional actors need assistance, this improv troupe raised over \$200 to benefit The Actors' Fund.
 In addition, this show offered an opportunity for these students to combine their creativity, acting and tech skills, and increasing knowledge of Zoom.
-The result was a fantastic, engaging show that left the audience wanting to see this troupe again and again whether on their computer screen or on the stage.
+The result was a fantastic, engaging show that left the audience wanting to see this troupe again whether on their computer screen or on the stage.
 The students, many of whom were performing for an audience for the first time since the pandemic began, remembered the joy theatre brings to their lives and the value it brings to everyone involved.
 Aidan said, "It took a lot of time and effort on all our parts, but in the end we made something truly impactful.
 It also helped me appreciate the value of bringing different personalities and strengths together to create something special."
 Sponsor: Karon Bowers, Parent.
 Lewisville ISD Kleine Inamuco, 9th grader, Lewisville High School - Harmon, 1st year member Project: One Scripture at a Time - Kleine knew she wanted her project to be Biblebased, so she found her favorite Bible lesson which is 'give to not expect to receive'.
 She also knew she wanted to make a donation to an Arlington homeless shelter.
-After saving up \$200 from doing chores, Kleine went with her mom to Sam's Club and purchase tissues, paper towels, canned goods, and snacks.
+After saving up \$200 from doing chores, Kleine went with her mom to Sam's Club and purchased tissues, paper towels, canned goods, and snacks.
 She chose the Arlington Life Shelter to receive her donations.
 The most special part of this experience was raising her own money for the purchase of donations.
 Kleine said, "This experience helped me grow, not only as a leader, but as a human being as well.
 I now truly know not to take things for granted, and to not judge people by the things they do or do not have, but by the way they treat people and the world."
 Sponsor: Berthine Inagabire, Parent.

-are, our of the tray they treat people and the trottal Lubbock ISD Lily Tran, 11th grader, Coronado High School, 4th year member Project: Giving to Grace Campus - Lily and her friends helped Grace Campus celebrate the holidays this past year by writing Christmas cards and baking Valentine's Day desserts for the residents.
+Lubbock ISD Lily Tran, 11th grader, Coronado High School, 4th year member Project: Giving to Grace Campus - Lily and her friends helped Grace Campus celebrate the holidays this past year by writing Christmas cards and baking Valentine's Day desserts for the residents.
 The group shared holiday spirit with the recipients during a difficult time for them by making and delivering the cards and desserts.
 Lily said, "It was difficult to organize our event during the Valentine's Day weekend due to uncertainty concerning the coming snowstorm, but we figured it out and made it work in time!
 It felt nice to help spread some holiday cheer to those who are struggling.
-I also

-Project: Mile in Their Shoes - Hollie and three classmates collected new and gently used shoes for Shoes for Orphan Souls.
-The group collected 100 pairs of shoes and 50 pairs of socks through various shoe drives.
+I also learned how to lead through unforeseen circumstances."
+Sponsor: Kevin Tran, Father.
+Hollie Smith, 10th grader, Talkington School for Young Women Leaders, 1st year member Project: Mile in Their Shoes - Hollie and three classmates collected new and gently used shoes for Shoes for Orphan Souls.
+The group collected 100 pairs of shoes and 50 pairs of socks through various drives.
 Every student learned how lucky they were to have shoes on their feet each day.
-Hollie said, "I learned how to manage hosting several different events at once, and how to smooth over any issues that arose."
-Sponsor: Becky Robertson, Lubbock Impact Director.
+Hollie said, "I learned how to manage hosting several different events at once and how to smooth over any issues that arose."
+Sponsor: Becky Robertson, Executive Director, Lubbock Impact.